Affiliate links on Android Authority may earn us a commission. Learn more.

 Outside of sleep tracking, there are hardly any new software features that aren’t already available on existing Nest Hubs.
 So, this Google Nest Hub (2nd gen) review will primarily focus on the new features.

 The Google Nest Hub (2nd gen) costs $99.99 and can be found at Best Buy, B&H, the Google Store, and other retailers.
 That’s $50 cheaper than the original Nest Hub at launch and $130 cheaper than the larger Nest Hub Max.
-You can buy the device in the US, UK, India, Canada, Germany, France, and Australia.
+You can buy the device in various countries including the US, UK, India, Canada, Germany, France, and Australia.

 How is the design?

 You won’t find too many aesthetic differences between the first- and second-generation Nest Hubs.
 The new Nest Hub has the same 7-inch 1,024 x 600 resolution touchscreen display and chunky bezels as the original.
 It’s still perched atop a fabric-covered speaker “stand.”
-It also still has a physical microphone mute switch and volume keys around back.
+It also still has a physical microphone mute switch and volume keys around the back.

 The display is fine.
 It’s good for a $99 bedside device, but those looking for a high-resolution screen will be underwhelmed.
 However, that’s not really the point of this device, now is it?